pragma-/pbot/doc/VirtualMachine.md

     host$ sudo adduser $USER libvirt

-Log out and then log back in for the new group to take effect on your user.
+Log out and then log back in for the new group to take effect.

 #### Download Linux ISO
 Download a preferred Linux ISO.
 For this guide, we'll use Fedora Stable.
 Why?